ywjleft/Dataset_Curation_for_GAN/README.md

 ## Usage

 ### System requirements
 - A Linux system with python Tensorflow-GPU environment.
+The code is tested with Ubuntu 16.04, CUDA 9.0, Tensorflow-GPU 1.11, Python 3.5.2, but should also support a large range of other versions.
+- Install necessary python packages if missing, such as NumPy, OpenCV-Python, Pillow.

 ### Preparations
 #### Prepare necessary code and data.